 Before the appointment

-Make a list of the symptoms you are experiencing and their duration and severity.
-This will help you communicate your concerns clearly and ensure that you do not forget any important details during the consultation.
+Make a list of the symptoms you are experiencing and their duration.
+This will ensure that you do not forget any important details during the consultation.
 Providing accurate and detailed information also helps your doctor make informed decisions about your healthcare.

 Prepare a list of questions for the doctor about your symptoms, treatment options, or lifestyle changes you can make.